codio-content/MySQL-What_is_a_database/.guides/content/Getting-help-7661.md

    ...
 ```

-For example, to get information about the `SELECT` _data manipulation statement_ you'd type:
+For example, to get information about the `SELECT` _data manipulation keyword_ you'd type:

 ```
 mysql> help Data Manipulation;  # Works in lowercase too